RedisLabs/redislabs-docs/content/rc/concepts/data-persistence-redis-cloud.md

 creation or by editing an existing database's configuration.
 While the persistence model can be changed dynamically, just know that it can take time for your database to switch from one persistence model to the other.
-It will depend on what you are switching from and to, as well as the size of your database.
+It depends on what you are switching from and to, as well as the size of your database.

 Note: For performance reasons, if you are going to be using AOF, it is highly recommended you make sure replication is enabled for that database as well.
-When these two features are enabled, persistence will be done on the slave instance and will not reduce the performance of the master.
+When these two features are enabled, persistence is done on the slave instance and does not reduce the performance of the master.

 ## Options for Configuring Data Persistence